owahlen/dvbsky_t980c/README.md

-# Installation instructions for DVBSky T980C card under Ubuntu eoan (19.10)
+# Installation instructions for DVBSky T980C card under Ubuntu Focal Fossa (20.04)
 The
 [DVBSky T980C DVB-T2/T/C PCIe with CI](http://www.dvbsky.net/Products_T980C.html)
 card is a nice match for watching cable TV on a Linux machine since it is natively supported since kernel 3.19.